ModelSaber/ModelSaber.Main/README.md

 First open a console in ./ClientApp
 Then run `yarn`
 Then run `yarn run start`
-Then you are allowed to start the ASP.NET instance
+Then you run `dotnet watch` in this folder